Renewable Energy on Modern Ships

-This low emission green shipping focused solution has been designed to be highly flexible and configurable so that it can installed on variety of ship sizes and types.
-Applications for the system include bulk carriers, oil tankers, survey ships, passenger ferries & even unmanned surface vessels.
+The Aquarius Eco Ship is a low emission & green shipping focused solution which has been designed to be highly flexible and configurable so that the concept can be apllied to most ship sizes and types.
+Applications for the system include bulkers, oil tankers, survey ships, passenger ferries, cruise ships, car carriers & even unmanned surface vessels.

 In addition to the Aquarius MRE System, a future Aquarius Eco Ship would be fitted with other fuel saving measures such as an advanced electrical propulsion system, an optimised hull design and waste heat recovery technologies.
 Fuel cell technology could also be incorporated into the design.